danielwo/danielwo.github.io/bio.md

 graduate students and others, in order to model HIV prevention interventions, with the goal of finding ways to help fight the HIV epidemic.

-I enjoy recreational mathematics, participating in online MOOCs, playing music, drinking coffee and a large subset of the things people tend to like (e.g. movies, concerts, exercise).
+I enjoy recreational mathematics, participating in MOOCs, playing music, drinking coffee and a large subset of the things people tend to like (e.g. movies, concerts, exercise).
 <BR CLEAR="left"/>
 <style> img { float: left; margin: 0 20px 20px 0; } </style>